 It is worth noting that the visit to the Inti Punku of Ollantaytambo is included in this tour (not the one to Machu Picchu)

 The main difference is their location and historical function: the Intipunku of Machu Picchu is the "Sun Gate" of the main archaeological site, being the end of the Inca Trail and offering views of the citadel.
-In contrast, the Intipunku of Ollantaytambo is located in the community of Cachiccata and is a checkpoint on an ancient route that led to Machu Picchu, offering views of the Sacred Valley and the Verónica Mountains.
+In contrast, the Intipunku of Ollantaytambo is located in the community of Cachicata and is a checkpoint on an ancient route that led to Machu Picchu, offering views of the Sacred Valley and the Verónica Mountains.

 How long should I acclimatize in Cusco before the trek?